 New York Winter Events

 Why do so many people travel to New York in the winter?
 That’s because some major events are taking place during that season!
 The obvious ones are Christmas and New Year’s Eve in December.
-But, don’t forget about other great events like the Super Bowl (scheduled for February 3rd), Valentine’s Day and Fashion Week in February.
+But, don’t forget about other great events like the Super Bowl, Valentine’s Day and Fashion Week in February.

 As you can see, hibernation in New York does not exist!
 You can find more detailed info in our monthly articles.